Asian shares slip on faltering hopes for COVID vaccines

 Those expected results helped push strategists at Goldman Sachs to raise their forecast for the S&P 500 at the end of this year to 3,700 from 3,600.
 That would imply another 4.4% climb from Tuesday’s closing level.
 They expect it to rally another 16% through 2021.
 But the biggest driver for that is the hope for a return to normal life, rather than what happens in Washington.

-Brent crude, the international standard, added 17 cents to $43.97 per barrel.
+Brent crude, the international standard, lost 1 cent to $43.79 per barrel.

 AP Business Writers Stan Choe and Ken Sweet contributed.